Autism and Understanding Facial Expressions

 This blog was prompted after I read this research paper.
-When you are a teacher of autistic children, you have a really important role in their lives, you are in a position with responsibility to carry out a task that can impact their wellbeing for life.
+When you are a teacher or parent of autistic children, you have a really important role in their lives, you are in a position with responsibility to carry out a task that can impact their wellbeing for life.
 How often do we question our ability to do this?
 I don’t mean write a lesson plan.
 I mean educate a child who processes the world differently to you.

 Negotiating a complex neurotypical society